kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

    `status.reservedFor` list and therefore it will not be safe to deallocate.

-1. The device_taint_eviction controller will use the list of Pods referencing the Workload or PodGroup to determine the list of pods that needs to be evicted.
+1. The device_taint_eviction controller will use the list of Pods referencing the PodGroup to determine the list of pods that needs to be evicted.
 In this situation, it is ok if the list includes pods that haven't yet been scheduled.